GENERAL INFORMATION FOR POTENTIAL WHISTLEBLOWERS

 Generally speaking, Congress intended to encourage people to come forward on their own and give the SEC original information about frauds that they have discovered.
 If the information that an SEC whistleblower provides helps the SEC to bring a successful action against a company and/or against one or more individuals, and if the SEC collects more than $1 million as a result of that action, then the SEC whistleblower is entitled to receive a monetary award from the SEC.
 The SEC’s Rules contain many requirements that must be met for someone to be able to claim SEC whistleblower status and to claim an award.
 The Rules also contain some factors that may disqualify some people from being considered as SEC whistleblowers or from receiving awards from the SEC.
 If the requirements contained in the Dodd-Frank Act and in the SEC’s Rules are satisfied, the SEC must give the SEC whistleblower(s) an award of at least 10% and up to a maximum of 30% of the total amount collected by the SEC.

-Jason R. Pickholz wass one of the first lawyers ever to win an SEC whistleblower award for a client.
+Jason R. Pickholz was one of the first lawyers ever to win an SEC whistleblower award for a client.
 He was also the first lawyer to successfully convince the Securities and Exchange Commission to grant his client an SEC whistleblower award over an initial recommendation by its staff to deny any award.
 This was the first time in the history of the SEC Whistleblower Award Program that the Commission overruled an adverse Preliminary Determination by its Claims Review Staff.
 (See official SEC Award here.)
 Inside Counsel Magazine named this as one of the “Five milestones in the Dodd-Frank whistleblower reward program“.
 For related articles click here (NY Times) and here (Boston Business Journal).
 In addition, Mr. Pickholz is a Fellow of the New York Bar Foundation, an elected honor that is limited to 1% of the New York State Bar Association membership.
-You can find out more by clicking here or by clicking on the SEC Whistleblowers link on the right side of this page.
+You can find out more by clicking on the About Mr. Pickholz and the SEC Whistleblowers links on the right side of this page.

 The SEC’s Whistleblower Reward Program was created on July 21, 2010, as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the “Dodd-Frank Act”).
 As a result of the Dodd-Frank Act, the Securities Exchange Act of 1934 was amended so that it now includes the SEC’s new whistleblower provisions.
 In order to put the whistleblower provisions into effect, the SEC also passed its own formal Rules.
 Those Rules became effective on August 12, 2011.
 The Dodd-Frank Act, the Securities Exchange Act, and the SEC Rules are very detailed and may be difficult to understand completely.
 However, if you would like to do some of your own background research first, you can find the laws and rules that make up the SEC’s whistleblower program by looking up the following: